abrennec/tbag_2021/02_audio_production/readme.md

 - Students will learn about how recorded audio signals will be routed and mixed in a digital audio workstation (DAW).
 - Students will learn about how audio tracks can be further processed using audio effects (FX).
 - Students will learn how to create an audio mix and how to position their sound sources in a stereo mix.

+4) **Introduction to Reaper**: We will learn about a digital audio workstation, Reaper, which will be used in this lecture.

 # Learning Objectives